dentarg/auth0-blog/_posts/2018-01-09-how-to-authenticate-firebase-and-angular-with-auth0-part-1.markdown

 - date-postname
 ---

-**TL;DR:** In this 2-part tutorial series, we'll learn how to build an application that secures a Node backend and an Angular front-end with [Auth0](https://auth0.com) authentication.
+**TL;DR:** In this 2-part tutorial series, we'll learn how to build an application that secures a Node back-end and an Angular front-end with [Auth0](https://auth0.com) authentication.
 Our server and app will also authenticate a [Firebase](https://firebase.google.com) [Realtime Database](https://firebase.google.com/docs/database) with custom tokens so that users can leave realtime comments in a secure manner after logging in with Auth0.
 The Angular application code can be found at the [angular-firebase GitHub repo](https://github.com/auth0-blog/angular-firebase) and the Node API can be found in the [firebase-auth0-nodeserver repo](https://github.com/auth0-blog/firebase-auth0-nodeserver).

 ---